LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 [^others-too]: And many other programming languages, for that matter.
 [^compilers]: Including compilers.
+[^standard]: If you are reading this, you may ignore the rest of this chapter and instead learn `ed`, [the standard editor](https://www.gnu.org/fun/jokes/ed-msg.html).
 [^globe]: Thanks to cloud computing, this is becoming commonplace, yo.
 [^npp]: Website: [https://notepad-plus-plus.org/](https://notepad-plus-plus.org/)
 [^large]: Of course, this feature might encourage making large files rather than multiple manageable files...